hjisaac/recommender-system/README.md

 ## Limitations

-Running the MovieLens example (32 million ratings) takes approximately 3 hours on CPU alone.
+Running the MovieLens example (32 million rating entries) takes approximately 3 hours on CPU alone if feature vector functionnality is activated and 2 hours if not.

 The early use of `SerialUnidirectionalMapper` and `SerialBidirectionalMapper` data structures complicates integrating [Numba](https://numba.pydata.org/).
 These classes lack clear type specifications, making it nearly